kyclark/bioinformatics_primer/iupac-codes/README.md

-# Expanding IUPAC with Regular Expression
+# Expanding DNA IUPAC Codes with Regular Expression

 Write a program called `iupac.py` that translates an IUPAC-encoded (https://www.bioinformatics.org/sms/iupac.html) string of DNA into a regular expression that will match all the possible strings of DNA that match.